 Tenosynovitis: Inflammation in the Hands and Feet

-The name may sound a little strange, but in reality, it’s a problem that many of our readers will become familiar with at some point in their lives.
+The word tenosynovitis may sound a little strange.
+But in reality, it’s a problem that many of our readers will become familiar with at some point.

 It may occur as sudden swelling of the skin and redness of the skin may occur as well.
 Despite not having suffered any injury, the pain is intense and debilitating, even when at rest.

-Experts tells us that it’s important to obtain an early diagnosis.
-This will prevent the inflammation from further damaging the tendons and their sheaths and causing even further problems.
+Experts tell us that getting an early diagnosis is vital.
+This will prevent the inflammation from further damaging tendons and their sheaths and causing even more problems.

-If you are experiencing discomfort, consult a specialist.
-Below, we’ll give you all the essential facts on tenosynovitis.
+If you are feeling discomfort, consult a specialist.
+Below, we’ll tell you everything you need to know about tenosynovitis.

 Tenosynovitis: debilitating joint pain